yentyu/dissertation-appendix/README.md

 * **`DCI and Density Estimation.ipynb`** contains the analysis of how these density estimation techniques influence the data-consistent approach to solving the inverse problem.
 The notebook shows how uncertainty may be measured by constructing confidence intervals (and demonstrates how to construct them).
 It also contains a demonstration of inverting component distributions from the Dirichlet process mixture models to obtain a decomposition of the data-consistent solution into clusters, as described at the end of Chapter 4.

+In addition, a copy of the presentation used for my [dissertation defense](dissertation-presentation.pptx) is included for the user's reference.

 # Code environment and packages

 The following packages are required for running the notebooks.
 Other than the PDE example (which requires FEniCS), these packages are included with a standard build of [Anaconda](https://www.anaconda.com/).